MoralisWeb3/docs/docs/01-web3-data-api/evm/resources/pricing-plans.md

 * **Business:** $249 per month
 * **Enterprise:** individual prices

-The following tables summarize the key features and support options available in each Moralis pricing plan:
+The following table summarize the key features and support options available in each Moralis pricing plan:

 ### Moralis API